JG-Sandbox/github-branch-protect/readme.md

    *Your service is now live at `localhost:4567`.
 Note that you will need a public URL to receive GitHub Webhook requests from GitHub.com.
 For GitHub.com Webhooks in a local environment, consider [ngrok](https://ngrok.com/).*

-   *Note: If your app crashes with a message like "…<module:Middleware>': uninitialized constant Faraday::Error::ClientError (NameError) Did you mean?
-Faraday::ClientError", see the Known Issues below for a temporary fix.*
+   *Note: If your app crashes with a message like `…<module:Middleware>': uninitialized constant Faraday::Error::ClientError (NameError) Did you mean?
+Faraday::ClientError`, see the Known Issues below for a temporary fix.*

-1. [Configure your GitHub Webhook](https://developer.github.com/webhooks/creating/) to connect with your service
+1. [Configure your GitHub Webhook](https://developer.github.com/webhooks/creating/) to connect with your service.

 ## Production setup

-This is currently a proof-of-concept that only works locally.
+This is a proof-of-concept that only works locally.

 ## Known Issues

-### App crashes when initialized due to `uninitialized constant Faraday::Error::ClientError (NameError)`
+### App crashes when initialized

+*due to  `uninitialized constant Faraday::Error::ClientError (NameError)`*

 There's an [open issue](https://github.com/octokit/octokit.rb/issues/1155) with the GitHub `octokit` gem that causes this app to crash on load when using a fresh install of the latest `octokit` gem.